PaulStSmith/WorldMapWallpaper/USER_MANUAL.md

 - ☑️ **Show International Space Station position and orbit**
   - Displays the ISS's current location as a small icon
-  - Shows the orbital path as a curved line
+  - Shows the orbital path with directional arrows
-  - Updates in real-time based on NASA data
+  - Uses professional SGP4 calculations with TLE data from CelesTrak
+  - Works offline with cached orbital data (updated weekly)

 - ☑️ **Show time zone clocks around the world**
   - 24 analog clocks positioned globally
   - Each clock shows the local time for that region
-  - Available in 32px and 48px sizes

 - ☑️ **Show political boundaries and country borders**
   - Overlay of world political map
   - Country borders and geographical boundaries